VivianePons/vivianepons.github.com/_posts/2017-04-10-OnlyWoman.md

 # And now

-Not long after I attended PyCon, I got my permanent position in Paris-Sud where I have been since.
+Not long after I attended PyCon, I got my permanent position in Paris-Sud where I have been ever since.
 My work load was heavy, teaching and research kept me very busy.
 But the idea of feminism and activism was always in the back of my head.
 I did not have the time to organize anything but kept following the groups and women I had met at PyCon.
 So when [@Patjouk](https://twitter.com/Patjouk) started PyLadies Paris, I